Warhammer 40,000: Rogue Trader (video game): Plot

 Now with technology recovered from the Cult of the Final Dawn's stronghold thanks to the Rogue Trader and the Space Wolves, Calcazar has finally completed the device and is ready to summon and bind the shard of the Void Dragon, ostensibly in service to the Inquisition.
 The player can choose to either ally with Calcazar or fight him.
 In either case, the awakened C'tan attacks and must be defeated.
 Afterwards, the Rogue Trader will have the choice of destroying the C'tan, swearing loyalty to it and joining it in submission as it prepares to devour the Koronus Expanse, or either allowing Calcazar to use the device to imprison the C'tan or doing it themself.
 An epilogue then details the various fates of the Rogue Trader, their companions, the numerous other inhabitants and planets of the Koronus Expanse, and the ramifications of the player's many choices throughout the game.

 A hidden concurrent subplot throughout the game details the formation of a new C'tan that becomes known as Nomos.
-Created when Theodora exposed the flagship's computers to the Necron technology from the Tomb World and then awakened by the Rogue Trader's blood when they were taken and forced by Voidgtvir to access the Warrant Chamber, the nascent intelligence becomes self-aware and starts attempting to communicate with the Rogue Trader early on in the game.
+Created when Theodora exposed the flagship's computers to the Necron technology from the Tomb World and then awakened by the Rogue Trader's blood when they were taken and forced by Voigtvir to access the Warrant Chamber, the nascent intelligence becomes self-aware and starts attempting to communicate with the Rogue Trader early on in the game.
 If the player manages to make specific choices throughout the game and find Theodora's hidden data caches regarding the Necron technology, this being, named Nomos, quickly learns and begins to view the Rogue Trader as a parental figure, internalizing the player's choice of moral alignment.
 Later, Nomos will transfer its mind from the frigate's computers to a physical body, allowing it to accompany the Rogue Trader during the final confrontation with Calcazar.
 After defeating the awakened C'tan, the Rogue Trader can then allow Nomos to consume the C'tan shard and absorb its power to become a newborn C'tan, which will act depending on the Rogue Trader's ideological conviction to further the power of House Von Valancius.